iZettle/javascript-env/README.md

 There's a simple CLI for this program as well.
 - `$ javascript-env compile` - A one-off run (runs all of your configs)
-- `$ javascript-env compile --production` - Same as above but does compresses and prepares everything for production
+- `$ javascript-env compile --production` - Same as above but does [compression, minification, deduping](https://github.com/iZettle/javascript-env/blob/master/programs/compile/compile-with-webpack.js#L30-L44) and so on.
 - `$ javascript-env compile --watch` - Compiles and then watches for changes and recompiles when they happen
 - `$ javascript-env compile --dev-server` - Starts a [webpack dev server](https://webpack.github.io/docs/webpack-dev-server.html)